A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Simulation Studies

 \section{Simulation Studies}

-In order to justify and evaluate the proposed model selection approach, a number of simulation studies are used: \begin{itemize} \item \textbf{Simulation 1 (Section~\ref{sec: sim1}):} In our first simulation study, we investigate the effect of the ordering of the model selection steps to justify the procedure.
-This includes the effect of performing input-node and hidden-node selection phases first, the improvement of including a stepwise fine-tuning step, and the performance of a procedure that only carries out iterative stepwise steps (i.e., fine tuning from the offset). \item \textbf{Simulation 2 (Section~\ref{sec: sim2}):} The second simulation study compares the performance of using the BIC as the model selection objective function versus using AIC or out-of-sample mean squared error (OOS). \item \textbf{Simulation 3 (Section~\ref{sec: sim3}):} The third simulation study investigates the performance of the proposed approach while varying the number of random initialisations. \end{itemize}
+In order to justify and evaluate the proposed model selection approach, three simulation studies are used: \begin{itemize} \item \textbf{Simulation 1 (Section~\ref{sec: sim1}):} In our first simulation study, we investigate the effect of the ordering of the model selection steps to justify the procedure.
+This includes the effect of performing input-node and hidden-node selection phases first, the improvement of including a stepwise fine-tuning step, and the performance of a procedure that only carries out iterative stepwise steps (i.e., fine tuning from the offset). \item \textbf{Simulation 2 (Section~\ref{sec: sim2}):} The second simulation study compares the performance of using the BIC as the model selection objective function versus using AIC or out-of-sample mean squared error (OOS).

+\item \textbf{Simulation 3 (Section~\ref{sec: sim3}):} The third simulation study investigates the performance of the proposed model selection procedure in the case where the true data-generating process is not a neural network, but, rather is that of a linear-type regression model (albeit with non-linear and interaction terms).
+Here, we compare the performance of our procedure against classical linear-regression stepwise selection. \end{itemize}